Materials: garden hoses (lengths of 25', 50' and 75'), galvanized metal tubes, steel rods, copper tubing, tinted resin | Dimensions: 22'h X 12'w X 6'd

 Materials: acrylic and cotton fibers | Dimensions: 6' X 4'

-A hand hooked carpet based upon natural lawn patterns.
+A hand hooked carpet based upon natural grass patterns.
 Shifts to bird's eye view of a landscape.

 Each armchair was methodically dismantled and packed in its own cushion cover.